A Guide to Getting Started with Microsoft Power BI

 What is Microsoft Power BI?

-As described by Microsoft, Power BI is a ‘’collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.’’
+Microsoft defines Power BI as a collection of software services, apps, and connectors that transform unrelated sources of data into coherent, visually immersive, and interactive insights.
+It imports data from multiple sources, including SharePoint and Excel.

-Power BI is part of the Microsoft Power Platform platform, completing the task of ‘Analyze’ within the ‘Analyze, Act, Automate’ approach.
+Power BI is part of the Microsoft Power Platform, completing the task of ‘Analyze’ within the ‘Analyze, Act, Automate’ approach.
+Many users find that after mastering data analysis in Power BI, getting started with Microsoft Power Automate is a logical next step to automate workflows based on their data insights.

 As mentioned above, Power BI is a collection of services and apps.